-During weekday evenings (Mon to Fri, excluding some bank holidays) a staff member (whether DSL, DSG or a senior practitioner) will be available to support staff members by phone with out of hours safeguarding enquires until 9 pm.
-Where safeguarding concerns require physical presence after 5:00 pm on weekdays, the Safeguarding Leads will support in person (see Appendix 1b).
+During week day evenings (Mon to Fri) a staff member (whether DSL, DSG or a senior practitioner) will be available to support staff members by phone with out of hours safeguarding enquires until 9 pm.
+Where safeguarding concerns require physical presence after 5:00 pm on week days, the Safeguarding Leads will support in person (see Appendix 1b).